DispatchBot/DispatchBot.github.io/source/_posts/2013-07-16-dispatchbot-scheduler-overview.markdown

 7. Contact information for the driver.
 8. Name of the first driver for this tour.

+## Scheduler queue

-{% img images/overview/board_queue.png 'Scheduler board queue'}
+{% img images/overview/board_queue.png 'Scheduler board queue' %}

-1. Current boards date.
+1. *Current board's date*.
 Select this to view future or past days.
-2. Trip Search.
+2. *Trip Search*.
 Type in the name of a client, city, or address to search trips for this day.
-3. Dropdown Filter.
+3. *Drop-down Filter*.
 Use this filter to narrow your search to Any Status, Unscheduled, Scheduled, Driver on Route, Picked Up, Delivered, Canceled or No Showed.
-4. Trip Queue.
+4. *Trip Queue*.
 This will show you any trip for the current day depending on the filter setting for #3.
-By default it will show Unscheduled trips.

-Each Leg of a client’s trip will have its own ticket in the trip queue.
+By default it will show Unscheduled trips.Each Leg of a client’s trip will have its own ticket in the trip queue.
 In the image above we see two tickets in the box labeled #4.
 5. *Client name*.
 When you hover over the name with the mouse it will tell you the mobility aids this client uses.
 6. *Options menu*.
 Whenever you see this icon you can click it for extra options.
 7. *Requested Drop Off or Pick Up Time*.
 This is the time the client requested that they be picked up.